The Queendom of Bees

 WHAT DOES THE QUEEN BEE DO?

-THE QUEEN IS READY: When the potential queen is ready, she will kill all other emerging queens.
+When the potential queen is ready, she will kill all other emerging queens.
+The competing emerging queens if lucky and able may escape from the hive.
 The queen bee is ready to mate when she is a week to 16 days old.
-She flies out of her hive and mates with 20-50 drones returns back to her hive and never goes out again.
+She flies out of her hive and mates with 20-50 drones returns back to her hive and almost never goes out again.
 She has to mate mid-flight, so she never mates within the hive.
 She has collected around one hundred million sperm in her oviducts, which she will use to fertilise her eggs immediately.
 The remaining 5-6 million sperm will reside in her spermathecae and be used to fertilise eggs over her lifetime which is anywhere between 2-4 years.
 She lays roughly 1500-2000 eggs a day.
 She decides whether the eggs she lays should become worker bees or drones depending on the need of the hive.
+If the hive requires workers she will lay the egg in a smaller cell and fertilise it with the sperm she carries and if the hive requires drones, she will lay the egg in a slightly larger cell, but not fertilise it.

 WHAT DO WORKER BEES DO?

-THE WORKER BEES; THE MUSCLE: The worker bees are all female bees and are out and about collecting nectar and pollen for the sustenance of the colony.
+The Queendom of the Honey Bees wouldn’t exist if not for the worker bees.
+The worker bees are all female and are out and about collecting nectar and pollen for the sustenance of the colony.
 There are roughly 10000 to 60000 worker bees in one hive.
 They do not mate or produce offspring.
 On rare occasions, they may lay unfertilised eggs that will result in the birth of drones.

 To be given the task of collecting nectar and pollen, a young worker bee has to climb the proverbial ladder.
 As a young one, her first job is to keep the hive clean, then she becomes a nurse to the brood, she builds the cells where the queen lays her eggs, she progresses to the position of ‘hive guard’ and finally the responsibility of collecting nectar and pollen for the hive and making honey.